webability/DOMCORE/readme.txt

    Note: autoload is NOT catchable when shm_get_mem launch it !

 ----

+Build 107:
+- Error corrected in WATemplate: the subtemplate IDs can be only leters, digits, or special chars: .-_|

 Build 106:
 - Error corrected in WATemplate: the [[...]] metaelement was not working as expected sometimes